monsdar/mattermost-lunchbot-plugin/README.md

 This plugin is based on the [mattermost-plugin-starter-template](https://github.com/mattermost/mattermost-plugin-starter-template).
 See there on how to set everything up and test the plugin.

 ## Attributions
-The logo is licensed under Creative Commons: `Restaurant by Clockwise from the Noun Project`
+The logo is licensed under Creative Commons: `together by Adrien Coquet from the Noun Project`